mgondan/rolog/README.md

 to C/C++ and other programming languages, as well as a development environment and debugger.

-This R package makes swipl accessible to the R programming language (www.r-project.org).
+This R package embeds swipl in a package for the R programming language (www.r-project.org).

+## License

+This R package is distributed under a BSD-2 simplified license (see the file LICENSE).
+SWI-Prolog is distributed under its own license (BSD-2, as well).

 ## Linux